BABISH

 INGREDIENTS

-4 inch scallions, cut into 1 segments + more to garnish
+4 scallions, cut into one inch segments plus more to garnish

 ⅓ - ½ cup neutral oil